ericwoud/buildR64ubuntu/README.md

 and [frank-w's kernel](https://github.com/frank-w/BPI-R2-4.14/tree/5.12-main)

 Now includes a patch so that temperature is regulated at 87 instead of 47 degrees!
-Delete the file thermal_cpu.patch bofore building, if you do not want to.
+Delete the file thermal_cpu.patch before building, if you do not want to.

 The script is in development and uses sudo.
 Any bug may possibly delete everything permanently!